 Comprehensive Overview

 The concept of the least common multiple (LCM) is deeply rooted in number theory, a branch of mathematics that deals with the properties and relationships of numbers.
-To appreciate the LCM, it’s helpful to understand related concepts such as multiples, factors, and prime numbers.
+But to appreciate the LCM, it’s helpful to understand related concepts such as multiples, factors, and prime numbers.
 A multiple of a number is the result of multiplying that number by an integer.
-For instance, multiples of 2 include 2, 4, 6, 8, and so on, while multiples of 5 include 5, 10, 15, 20, and so forth.
+Here's a good example: multiples of 2 include 2, 4, 6, 8, and so on, while multiples of 5 include 5, 10, 15, 20, and so forth.

 The Definition of LCM